voussoir/reddit/Schedulizer-ModTeam/README.md

 .

-#Post content
+##Post content

 The Post will mimick the Source.
 Selftext if it was a selfpost, or URL if it was a linkpost.
 The selftext and url data is NOT collected until the post is actually being made, so you can edit the post content as much as you like without having to notify the bot.
+Titles must be edited via discourse with the bot.

+.

+##Screenshots

 Click on any image to see the full size